Ilanchz/Ilanchezhiyan/README.md

 My coding toolkit is well-equipped with various languages.
-I'm also venturing into and not limited to the realm of web development and networking, honing my skills in web apps to craft engaging web experiences along with building desktop apps.
+I'm also venturing into and not limited to the realm of web development and networking, honing my skills in web apps and mobile apps to craft engaging web experiences along with building mobile apps.

 🎓 Education :-